 - Could a traumatic brain injury significantly impact a case?

-Below, we’ll touch on just some aspects of these tragic cases and how we can use the legal system to get you and your family back on track.
-But make sure you read our Comprehensive Guide to Truck Accident Law from top to bottom to get to know the basics of how the law works in general.
+Below, we'll touch on just a few aspects of these traumatic injuries and how we can use the legal system to get you and your family back on track.
+But make sure you read our Comprehensive Guide to Truck Accident Law from top to bottom to get to know the basics of how the law related to these crashes works in general.

 What is a traumatic brain injury?

-According to the Brain Injury Institute of America, there are almost 1.7 million traumatic brain injuries each year, and almost 17% of that number is the result of motor vehicle accidents.
-When there is severe trauma to the brain, the resulting neurological injury can cause major changes to a person’s brain and how it may function in both the short and long term.
-There are four main types of injuries that can cause a traumatic brain injury.
+According to the Brain Injury Institute of America, there are almost 1.7 million traumatic brain injuries each year, and almost 17% of that total are the result of motor vehicle accidents.
+When someone suffers severe cranial trauma, the resulting neurological injury can cause major changes to a person's brain and its function in both the short and long term.
+There are four main types of situations that can cause a traumatic brain injury during a crash.

-- Penetrating injuries: These kinds of injuries include skull fractures, puncture wounds or the entry of foreign objects into the brain which result in damage to the brain.
+- Penetrating injuries: These kinds of injuries include skull fractures, puncture wounds or the entry of foreign objects into the brain, all of which result in damage to the brain.

 - Toxic injuries: Toxic injuries occur from exposure or inhalation of certain toxic chemicals that damage the blood and tissue of the brain.

-Some of the after effects of a traumatic brain injury can be issues or problems with any of or all of the following brain functions: thinking and reasoning skills, problems with remembering things, paying attention, problem solving skills, abstract thinking, behavioral challenges, the ability to learn, seeing or hearing difficulties, walking and coordination problems, talking and self-expression.
-The brain is arguably the most complex organ in the body, and is responsible for so much of what comprises a person, so these effects can sometimes be scattered and unpredictable in how they may manifest.
+Some of the after effects of a traumatic brain injury can include issues with any or all of the following brain functions: thinking and reasoning, memory, attention, problem solving, abstract thinking, behavioral control, ability to learn, vision or hearing, walking and coordination, and speech.
+The brain is arguably the most complex organ in the body, and because it's responsible for so many different bodily functions, that these effects can sometimes be scattered and unpredictable in how they may manifest.

 As you can see, a traumatic brain injury can impact many day to day functions and abilities.
-Explaining the different facets and challenges someone who has suffered a traumatic brain must go through is best left to the damages experts who work with patients who have suffered an this kind of injury.
-Finding the right experts to testify on your behalf can be difficult, so that is why working with our attorneys, who already have relationships with doctors prepared to do so, can benefit your case.
+Explaining the different facets and challenges someone who has suffered such an injury must go through is best left to the medical experts who work with patients who have suffered this kind of injury.
+Finding the right experts to testify on your behalf can be difficult, which is why working with our attorneys, who already have relationships with doctors prepared to do so, can benefit your case.

 A lawyer will need to prove these injuries, and it will take the testimony of medical experts to do so.

-No matter how competent an attorney yours might be, he simply cannot explain to a jury the ins-and-outs of your brain injury will not be sufficient proof.
-That will need to come from a credible “expert,” a medical professional with the training, background, and experience needed to inform the jury exactly how injured you or a loved one is.
+No matter how competent an attorney yours might be, his explanation to a jury of the ins-and-outs of your brain injury will not be sufficient proof.
+That will need to come from a credible expert, a medical professional with the training, background, and experience needed to inform the jury exactly how injured you or a loved one is.
 This is the only way to prove the staggering costs a TBI generally involves under the standards of our legal system, and collect those costs from the trucking company as damages.

 According to the information available at the Centers for Disease Control and Prevention, traumatic brain injuries cost approximately 77 billion dollars annually.
-This large number includes the cost of hospital care, after care, doctor’s bills and indirect costs such as loss of productivity.
-The expert witnesses will first explain what your life and abilities were before the accident, what you are experiencing since the accident, the financial impact your traumatic brain injury has had on you and your family, what the ongoing care you need will cost, your vocational prospects, and other things.
-Getting the jury to understand the costs, medical concerns, and lifestyle changes your traumatic brain injury has caused will help them see the devastation the trucking company’s negligent driver has had on your life.
+This includes the cost of hospital care, follow-up care, doctor's bills and indirect costs, such as loss of productivity.
+The expert witnesses will first explain what your life and abilities were before the accident, what you have experienced since the accident, the financial impact your traumatic brain injury has had on you and your family, what the ongoing care you need will cost, your vocational prospects, and other relevant matters.
+Getting the jury to understand the costs, medical concerns, and lifestyle changes your traumatic brain injury has caused will help them see the massive harm the trucking company's negligent driver has caused you.
 To accomplish this, your attorney may utilize any combination of the following experts:

 The Long-Term Medical Care Expert - A long term care expert is needed because they will discuss with the jury the type of therapy and long-term medical needs you will have.
 Traumatic brain injuries often have additional surgeries that are necessary as well as extensive therapy just to help you learn how to perform basic tasks again.
 The expert should be able to explain to the jury the costs you have incurred up to this point for the medical expenses related to the traumatic brain injury as well as what your medical expenses could be going forward.

 The testimony the economics expert will provide is closely related to the information the vocational expert will discuss.
-The economics expert will describe to the jury the difference in your earning ability before your traumatic brain injury and what your earning prospects are after the traumatic brain injury.
+The economics expert will describe to the jury the difference in your earning ability before your traumatic brain injury and what your earning prospects are expected to be in light of it.
 The economics expert will also compare what your earnings could have been in your previous career over the span of your working life if the traumatic brain injury had not occurred.
-This comparison will go a long way to helping the jury understand the true financial impact the trucking accident has had on your life and your family’s economic future.
+This comparison will go a long way in helping the jury understand the true financial impact the trucking accident has had on your life and your family's economic future.

-Lastly, we’d note a practical concern about experts, which brings a firm's level of experience into play.
-In our early years of practice, we’d find ourselves befuddled over whom we should hire.
-There are plenty of people with nice-looking resumes and fancy degrees, but it’s taken years to locate the best and the brightest men and women who actually can relate to a jury.
+Lastly, we'd note one practical concern about experts, which brings a firm's level of experience into play.
+In our early years of practice, we'd find ourselves befuddled over whom we should hire.
+There are plenty of people with nice-looking resumes and fancy degrees, but it's taken years to locate the best and the brightest men and women who actually can relate to a jury.

 Only hire a lawyer who knows how to prove complex injuries like brain injuries to a jury.

 A traumatic brain injury and its impact is not always easily explained, so this task is best aided by experts.
-The different type of experts discussed in this article is not an all-inclusive list and more experts from different areas may be needed to really represent your case well to the jury.
-Our attorneys at Grossman Law Offices have vast experience litigating traumatic brain injury cases against commercial trucking companies, and we can help you.
+The different types of experts discussed in this article are not an all-inclusive list and more experts from different areas may be needed to represent your case effectively to the jury.
+At Grossman Law Offices, our attorneys have decades of experience litigating cases against commercial trucking companies involving traumatic brain injuries, and we can help you hold them accountable.
 Your family does not need to handle this alone.
-Call us at (888) 326-0000 so we get started today.
+Call us anytime at (888) 326-0000 for more information on your legal options.